mtarld/symfony/README.md

 - bench in CI

 ## Common
-- handle property generics in hooks
+- ISSUE -> 'Relation' class is not discovered when marshalling/unmarshalling...
+- Test that the Relation test case is working (marshal and unmarshal, functionally)

-- reflection factory
+- validate reflection factory

 - maybe move hooks out from Marshaller? (no new anymore)

 - determine which services and classes are internal

 - move TemplateCacheWarmer into FrameworkBundle
 - create config tree in FrameworkBundle
 - create a marshaller.php in FrameworkBundle and remove the MarshallerExtension